 Medics used to be these because they overspecialize in healing in a mode that damage-per-second heavily matters in.
 While they can use the Kritzkrieg to alleviate this problem slightly, the downtime between ubercharges is the time another combat class could be doing some extra damage.
 It doesn't help that the upgrades for the Mediguns don't compliment each other very well.
 Increasing the heal rate actually indirectly decreases ubercharge rate, and many of their favorite pockets also tend to buy Health on Kill upgrades.
 Valve noticed this problem, as Medics now have some new tools to make them more useful including being able to revive teammates on the spot, new and cheaper upgrades, and a medigun barrier upgrade that enables them to shield their teammates and provide a blockade, as the shield electrocutes robots.

-Soldiers have really slow projectiles which don't do too much damage.
+While they start picking up speed in the later waves, Soldiers have really slow projectiles which don't do too much damage.
 And even though the Beggar's Bazooka can be upgraded to launch a huge volley of rockets at the robots, it's also inaccurate, and only one or two of those rockets will actually hit.
-The only thing that makes them stand out from the other classes, are enabling their team members to do mini crit damage against the bots, which the Scout and Sniper can already do.
+The only thing that makes them stand out from the other classes is enabling their team members to do mini crit damage against large groups of bots, which Sniper can already do.
 It doesn't help that on some missions, the Soldier is an outright hindrance due to the fact that Pyro bots can airblast the rockets back at the team.
 The Two Cities update alleviated this a bit by giving the Soldier the ability to stun robots he didn't kill.

 Snipers used to be these when the mode first came out, due to only being able to take out a single target in a game mode where you have to fight armies of robots.
 They're still this even after a few buffs, but for a different reason.
 This class is much more dependent on skill than any of the other classes.
 A good Sniper can be one of the most powerful members of the team, by eliminating several robots with explosive headshots, but a bad Sniper is considered to be a huge waste of space, where as even a bad Soldier, or most other classes can contribute something to the fight.
 A player with little or no tours is often votekicked off the team if they happen to choose Sniper for these reasons.